MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 # Privacy guide for MyAnalytics

-By using data generated from everyday work in Office 365, MyAnalytics helps people understand how they spend their limited time and who they spend it with, and then presents intelligent tips on how to work smarter.
+By using data generated from everyday work in Microsoft 365, MyAnalytics helps people understand how they spend their limited time and who they spend it with, and then presents intelligent tips on how to work smarter.

 This page answers key questions on how MyAnalytics processes information in a manner that protects employee privacy and supports compliance with local regulations, such as [General Data Protection Regulation (GDPR)](https://www.microsoft.com/TrustCenter/Privacy/gdpr/default.aspx).